iganosaigo/ansible-module-gitlab-runner/README.md

 - Environ vars(see full list with 'gitlab-runner register --help')
 - Skeleton config file.
 See [Gitlab Runner Template](https://docs.gitlab.com/runner/register/#register-with-a-configuration-template) for details.

 Choose any method you like or even all of them at same time.
+More examples are bellow.

 If you need to change some config parameters you will have to re-register the instance.
 This could be done with `recreate` parameter.
-Also re-registration occures automatically when you changing authentication token.
+Also re-registration occures **automatically** when authentication token changed.

 ## Installation

-This module does require `toml` python module at target host.
+This module require `toml` python module at target host.
 Beyond that no additional installation steps are required.
 Just place it to your [Ansible libs](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-module-path) directory.

 ## Usage Examples